otaviojava/money-api-book/en/introduction.md

 Creation of a money type, but did nobody live this problem before?
 This chapter will answer this question, talking the motivation to has a specification and the introduction to the API.

-Extract values and do some operations from monetary amount, it is the goal of operations with query and operator: Will show how the MonetaryOperator and MonetaryQuery classes work, the difference between them, and the MonetaryOperators and MonetaryQueries utilitarian classes and how create the own query and operation with money.
+Extract values and do some operations from monetary amount, it is the goal of operations with query and operator: Will show how the `MonetaryOperator` and `MonetaryQuery` classes work, the difference between them, and the `MonetaryOperators` and `MonetaryQueries` utilitarian classes and how create the own query and operation with money.

 The Formatting a monetary amount and retrieve it from String beyond the create custom a formatter.
 It is the objective of this chapter.

 Yes, there are support to Java 8!
-Know the functions that already exist on reference implementation to work with Stream on monetary amount.
+Know the functions that already exist on reference implementation to work with **Stream** on monetary amount.

 Exchange rate, sum money with different currencies will return an exception.
 In this point will show how do exchange rate of a monetary amount and find rate from a specific date.

-Working with Java EE such JSF converter, CDI, JPA, etc. it will show in this chapter and how work the money API with these technologies.
+Working with **Java EE** such **JSF** converter, **CDI**, **JPA**, **bean validator** etc. it will show in this chapter and how work the money API with these technologies.

 I hope that the reader enjoy this project that was made to Java community to Java community.